Darthpwner/Keepy-Uppy-2.0/README.md

 to the left.
 It was also very annoying having to deal with copyright issues, so I had to use royalty free music and stock images.

-Notable bugs that I need to fix: 1) Ask people input about high scores
+Notable bugs that I need to fix: 1) Memory Leak on the Back Buttons
+2) Rules Page on iPhone 6 and 6S don't scroll down
-2) Make the Choose Ball and Choose Background pages more lively.
+3) Make the Choose Ball and Choose Background pages more lively.
 It seems a bit dull for now.
-3) Refactor the code to adhere more closely to MVC principles.
+4) Refactor the code to adhere more closely to MVC principles.

 Official release versions:
 Keepy Uppy 1.0: bb5d5cc80956678ff6a3f1f2ccebf96857cc30e6